RandyMcMillan/zero-dep-chat/README.md

 # zero-dep-chat
-A chat app with zero dependencies, written in Rust
+A simple chat app with zero dependencies, written in Rust